All Episodes

 And I think the answer to that question is yes, which is why it's important as an individual to know your rights when you're dealing with law enforcement.

-In the same way, by communicating with the government, Zuckerberg has put himself in a position where there's just gonna be a feeling of pressure, and it's his responsibility to navigate that.
+In the same way, by communicating with the government, Zuckerberg has put himself in a position where there's just going to be a feeling of pressure, and it's his responsibility to navigate that.

-If I were Zuckerberg, I think I would feel constantly a little worried about pressure coming from the government considering all the, you know, accusations of antitrust type activity and monopolistic practices.
+If I were Zuckerberg, I think I would feel constantly a little worried about pressure coming from the government, considering all the accusations of antitrust type activity and monopolistic practices that's mind-blowing.

 jordan holmes